aegis-icons/aegis-icons/CONTRIBUTING.md

 # Contributing
 Thank you for taking the time to contribute!
 Ask for help, report a bug, or request a feature simply by [opening a new issue](https://github.com/krisu5/aegis-icons/issues)!
 If you would like to contribute icons or code, please fork the project and keep reading!

-**For contributing, you need to know basics of making and editing vector graphics.**
+**For contributing, you have to know basics of making and editing vector graphics.**

+It's recommended to also have some knowledge of design in general.

 ---